 It is unclear why Nanos may have requested the use of a private lab.

-Since Guthrie's disappearance on Feb.
+Since Guthrie's disappearance Feb.
 1, the FBI said it has collected over 13,000 tips from the public related to the case.

-Every tip is reviewed for credibility, relevance, and information that can be acted upon by law enforcement, officials said.
+Every tip is reviewed for credibility, relevance and information that can be acted upon by law enforcement, officials said.

 Threat Intake Examiners at the National Threat Operations Center (NTOC) and FBI personnel are supporting a 24-hour command post in which dozens of agents and investigators are assigned leads and tips to action each shift.